 Snapshot: G Data Internet Security has anti-phishing, anti-spam and banking protection features.
 How well can it protect your computer?

-Snapshot: Kaspersky Internet Security 2017 has anti-phishing, anti-spam and banking protection features.
+Snapshot: Bitdefender Internet Security 2017 has anti-phishing, anti-spam and banking protection features.
 How well can it protect your computer?

 Join more than 100,000 members today and you’ll get:

 Why do you need security software?
 Without it, the data on your computer could be ripe for the taking by hackers or susceptible to viruses, spyware and spam.
 Some security software also help protect your computer from email scams and malicious websites, which can attempt to access your personal data.